 Unlike seasonal allergies, many of these allergens linger in environments like houses or offices.
 That can make chronic bronchitis more persistent and more likely to return.

 A cough is the only common symptom between chronic and acute bronchitis.
-Learn the other symptoms of bronchitis so you can understand more clearly what you may have.

 Skin allergies are more common in younger children today than they were just a few decades ago.
 However, skin allergies decrease as children grow older.
 Respiratory and food allergies become more common as children get older.